 Eyebrow embroidery aims to enhance one’s natural eyebrow by filling the desired area with semi-permanent ink using a blade or needle, leading to infection or scarring risks.

 Dr Low recommends to seek medical help early if you develop a reaction after any of these procedures.
 Here’s what to look out for if you do try the procedures.

 Many ladies turn to G-strings and thongs when they wear tight fitting bottoms or dresses to prevent undesirable visible panty lines to be seen.
 But even such undies could be a problem.
-Dr Siow Woei Yun, Specialist in Urology & Consultant, Raffles Urology Centre, tells us why.
+Dr Siow Woei Yun, Urologist, Raffles Urology Centre, tells us why.

 G-strings and thongs are not advisable for women who suffer from urinary tract infections.
 The to and fro movement of the narrow band of fabric between the front and back may promote the transfer of bacteria from the anus to the vagina or urethra.
 Therefore, consider other alternatives that can be simultaneously safe, discreet and comfortable.

 They may look more comfortable and far less dangerous than high heels, but flip-flops can also generate their fair share of health problems.
-Dr Victor Seah, Specialist in Orthopaedic Surgery & Consultant, Raffles Orthopaedic Centre, shares more.
+Dr Victor Seah, Specialist in Orthopaedic Surgery, Raffles Orthopaedic Centre, shares more.